PhanZic/Discord-Token-Grabber/README.md

 # Discord-Token-Grabber

-This is only for educational purposes, and to learn more of the "basics" for c#
+This is only for educational purposes, and i am not responsible for the use of this.